 To contact FCCS regarding open kinship cases, call (614) 341-6161.

 Closed Case Services – Kinship Aftercare Program

-Once a caregiver is approved for the Kinship Aftercare program, an individual assessment is completed to determine how FCCS can provide assistance.
-Support is provided on a case-by-case basis by sharing community resource information and/or by providing material or financial assistance.
+Once a caregiver is approved for the Kinship Aftercare program, an individual assessment is completed and the kinship caregiver is referred to community resources.

 Please note, the FCCS Kinship Aftercare Program is not available for birth parents or those who received open case services from National Youth Advocate Program (NYAP) or Permanent Family Solutions (PFSN)/Buckeye Ranch.
 Kinship caregivers involved with NYAP or PFSN should contact the applicable agency to inquire about services.
 (Call NYAP at 614-252-6927 or PFSN at 614-384-7700.)